 Francis H. Williams was a physician and a pioneer in the use of x-rays and radiation for both diagnostic and therapy purposes.
 He maintained his office at 505 Beacon.

 Anna Williams died in April of 1933.
 Francis Williams continued to live at 505 Beacon until his death in June of 1936.

-When she died, Anna Williams had named Atlanta University as a residual legatee of her estate, establishing a permanent fund in memory of her parents, John Charles Phillips and Harriet (Welch) Phillips.
-Among the assets inherited by the University was 505 Beacon.
+In her will, Anna Williams had named Atlanta University as a residual legatee of her estate, establishing a trust fund in memory of her parents, John Charles Phillips and Harriet (Welch) Phillips.
+Among the trust’s assets was 505 Beacon.

-By 1937, 505 Beacon was owned by Albert Crittendon Kelley, a civil engineer and surveyor, and his wife.
-Elsie A. (Johnson) Kelley.
+On July 15, 1937, 505 Beacon was acquired from the Federal Realty Corporation by Albert Crittendon Kelley, a civil engineer and surveyor, and his wife, Elsie A. (Johnson) Kelley.
 They previously had lived in Harwichport.
-A. C. and E. J. Kelley are shown as the owners on the 1938 Bromley map.

 In December of 1937, he filed for (and subsequently received) permission to convert 505 Beacon into a lodging house.